Chapter VII: Return to Hollow Bastion

 "Not even as entertainment?"
 Number X fanned out a deck of cards.

-Number IX spoke up, "Pick a good card for me!
+Number IX's thin voice spoke up, "Pick a good card for me!
 Relax, everyone, it'll be fine."

 Number II snorted.
-"Well, aren't you the confident one.
+"Those are some bold words, coming from you!
 So if anything happens, you'll cover it, eh?"

 "Huh?
 Me!?"
 Number IX ran his fingers through his hair awkwardly.
-"Ah, menial work isn't really my thing..."
+"No, ah, wrong guy-work isn't really my thing..."

 "Stop this."
 Number III announced.
 "Acting as if you have hearts does nothing but mislead us."

 "There goes all my entertainment..."
 Number X mumbled.